-In addition to his solo gigs Allan Johnston presently appears with the Allan Johnston Band, the Old Felix Jug Band and the duo of Allan Johnston & Mike Slessor and the latest news on all of these and on his latest CD “On The Muse” can be found on this page.
+In addition to his solo gigs Allan Johnston presently appears with the Allan Johnston Band, and the Old Felix Jug Band.
+The latest news on all of these and on his most recent CD “On The Muse” can be found on this page.

 LINKS TO VIDEOS ON YOUTUBE